openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

 *New in version 3.1* Additionally, if the user's default project is invalid, a token will be issued without an explicit scope of authorization.

+*New in version 3.4* A user may explicitly request an unscoped token by setting the "scope" value of the token request to the string "unscoped."
+This will behave the same as a token request with no scope, where the user has no default project defined.

 ##### Catalog Opt-Out: `POST /v3/auth/tokens?nocatalog`

 Relationship: `http://docs.openstack.org/api/openstack-identity/3/rel/auth_tokens`